 How does the Havasu Falls check-in process work?

 Once you arrive to the Supai Village you’ll need to stop at the tourist office to check in.
-The party leader will need to show identification and each individual included on the reservation must be listed on the entrance permit.
+There is only one name on the reservation – the party leader – and they will need to show valid identification.
 You’ll receive wristbands that you’ll need to wear for the duration of your stay as well as a tag for your tent or hammock.

 The Havasu Falls Campground